bigchaindb/bigchaindb/docs/server/source/appendices/tx-yaml-files.rst

 ============================

-BigchainDB checks all :ref:`transactions <The Transaction Model>` (JSON documents) against a formal schema defined in some JSON Schema files named transaction.yaml, transaction_create.yaml and transaction_transfer.yaml.
+BigchainDB checks all :ref:`transactions <The Transaction Model>` against a formal schema defined in some JSON Schema files.
 The contents of those files are copied below.
 To understand those contents
 (i.e. JSON Schema), check out